dots-accent

 How To Do MLA In-Text Citations

 In this comprehensive guide, we will go through the essential elements of the MLA in-text citation, its specific formatting rules, and exceptional cases.
-These are supposed to give you all the necessary tools and means to quote sources correctly in your academic paper.
 After reading this guide, we believe that you will be pretty familiar with how to do MLA in-text citations.

 Basics of MLA In-Text Citations